gsong-archive/jobs/monozuku/angular-developer.md

 ## Interested?

-Please send an up-to-date résumé and cover letter to <mailto:jobs@monozuku.com>.
+Please send an up-to-date résumé (keep it short and relevant) and cover letter to <mailto:jobs@monozuku.com>.

 ## P.S.